MicrosoftDocs/microsoft-cloud/docs/dev/copilot/overview.md

 Copilot is an AI assistant powered by Large Language Models (LLMs) that offer innovative solutions across the Microsoft Cloud.
 They aim to enhance productivity, creativity, and data accessibility while providing enterprise-grade data security and privacy features.
 They bridge the gap between complex tasks and user-friendly solutions, providing a natural language conversational interface to interact with data, create automations, build applications, and even assist with coding tasks.
 Their integration within various Microsoft platforms and products provides a more interactive and efficient digital workspace.

 The core value of Copilot stems from its ability to interpret natural language commands, enhancing the user experience by making it more intuitive and user-friendly.
-From answering queries in Microsoft Copilot, assisting with data navigation and analysis in Copilot in Microsoft Fabric and Copilot for Microsoft 365, aiding in app and automation creation in Copilot in Power Apps and Copilot in Power Automate, to suggesting code in GitHub Copilot, they allow users to have an AI-powered assistant at their fingertips.
+From answering queries in Microsoft Copilot, assisting with data navigation and analysis in Copilot in Microsoft Fabric and Microsoft 365 Copilot, aiding in app and automation creation in Copilot in Power Apps and Copilot in Power Automate, to suggesting code in GitHub Copilot, they allow users to have an AI-powered assistant at their fingertips.
 Copilot makes complex tasks more manageable, fostering a collaborative environment for both individual users and enterprises.

 :::image type="content" source="media/copilot-across-microsoft-cloud.png" alt-text="A diagram showing the adopt, extend, and build capabilities of Copilot across the Microsoft Cloud." border="false" :::